Qumran: Lönnqvist analysis of 2007

 Furthermore, the new countermark that went unrecorded is apparently from 52/53 CE and the Greek letters in it do not support a date of 9/8 BCE, as the other countermarks.
 This means archaeologically and numismatically that at least one, but probably two minimum, of the three hoards post-date de Vaux's suggestion of a burial date after 9/8 BCE.

 The unusual and intensive die-linkage of the Qumran silver hoards suggest that the three hoards were buried at the same time, and this would mean at the earliest in 52/53 CE.

 According to Lönnqvist, a highly unusual type of coin hoard found at Ain Hanaziv in the Jordan Valley in the early 1960 and reported in the Israel Numismatic Bulletin supports his theory of a third-century CE date for the three silver coin hoards from Qumran.
 This Ain Hanaziv coin hoard spanned hundreds of years, starting from the Seleucid era and ended with the same kind of coins from the reign of Septimius Severus in 210.

 Therefore, according to Lönnqvist, claiming an earlier date for the silver hoards is untenable and contradicts the first complete recording of the Qumran silver hoards made by him in 2007, which includes the first photographic evidence of the coin hoards, and the regional coin evidence from other hoards.
 It has already been shown that de Vaux's dating system of Qumran and the silver coin hoards was based on what is generally known as a circular argument; the end of the first major settlement period was dated after the assumed date of hiding of the coin hoards, which in turn dated the coin hoards themselves.

 Nevertheless, Lönnqvist's theories have been criticized by Farhi and Price.
 They point to the fact that the identity of the silver coins from Qumran held at the Amman Museum in Jordan is not certain.

+Qumran disc

+A small limestone disc was discovered at Qumran in 1954 during the excavations of Roland de Vaux, who catalogued it without much notice.
+This Qumran disc is about 14.5 cm (6 in) in diameter.
+The historical context of this discovery is believed to be during the Period lb or II of Qumran (ca. 103 BCE-68 CE).
+Much later, in the late 1990s, some scholars examined it closely, and identified it as a sundial.

+The discovery of the sundial is significant because it provides material evidence of Qumran community’s interest in measuring time.
+This is consistent with the keen interest in calendars and time-keeping methods as seen in numerous Dead Sea Scrolls.